Droid00000/Frost/README.md

 ## Installation

-Ruby version 3.3, a PostgreSQL database, and Docker is needed to run the bot.
+Ruby version 3.4, a PostgreSQL database, and Docker is needed to run the bot.

 1. **Install the latest version of Ruby**

 This should be fairly self-explanatory.
-See [here](https://www.ruby-lang.org/en/documentation/installation/) for instructions.
+See [here](https://www.ruby-lang.org/en/documentation/installation/) for detailed instructions.

 2. **Install dependencies**